AhmedSalah339/Death-Big-data-Analytics/README.md

 In this section we get the relation between multiple attributes of the dataset along with others.
 The list of of the search analytics are as follows :

 * The relation between education and cause of death.

   * The relation between work and death. (don't know if it will work)
   * sports and cause of death.
+  * How does education affect lifespan?
+  * How does education affect  cause of death?

 * The most frequent causes of death generally.

   * The most frequent causes of death for each race.
+  * and for each gender
+  * and for each age group

+* time series analysis

   * The day and month that most people died in.
   * The causes of death for each year.
+  * The most dangerous causes of death for each season (important events).
+  * Trend fitting (Machine learning)

+* Violence and death

   * Gun vs Vehicle Deaths.
-* How does education affect lifespan?
+  * Guns and race.
   * Terrorism Vs other causes of death.
-* Age and Cause of Death.
-* The most dangerous causes of death for each season.
-* residency and place of deaths (and other analytics)

 * suicide correlation of age, and years, education.

 * Comparative analysis between men and women in attributes.

-* Time series of all requirements.
-* Trend fitting
-* Marital status and life expectancy.
+  (non important)

   * Race - age record - place of death.
-* cardio vascular disease for men and women : it's a medical fact that men usually die out of kardio vascular disease more than women so let's test it.
+  * Cardiovascular disease for men and women : it's a medical fact that men usually die out of cardiovascular disease more than women so let's test it.
+  * Heart disease analysis